Currie Community High School

 The school grounds will also be a shared community and school space and we hope that the community will take advantage of the exciting outdoor spaces we are proposing.
 In particular there is a large space in the north east of the site proposed to be kept aside for a community group(s) to use and develop for food growing and horticulture.
 Any interested parties please contact futureschools@edinburgh.gov.uk

-Outdoor learning
+Outdoor Learning

-The new Currie Community High School is being designed to promote excellence in outdoor learning.
+The new Currie Community High School has being designed to promote excellence in outdoor learning.
 With that in mind we have introduced outdoor breakout areas from each of the learning zones for students and teachers to gain easy access to an outdoor space during their lessons.